AljoschaMeyer/pavo-bootstrap/reference.md

 - `(= (typeof v) :int)`:
   - `(>= v 0)`: The decimal representation of the integer (without sign).
   - `(< v 0)`: The minus sign `-` followed by the decimal representation of the absolute value of the integer.
+- `(= (typeof v) :int)`: Printed as specified in [ECMAScript 2015](https://www.ecma-international.org/ecma-262/6.0/#sec-tostring-applied-to-the-number-type), except that if the resulting string would not be a float literal, the missing `.0` is inserted
 - `(= (typeof v) :char)`:
   - `(= v '\\')`: `"'\\'"`
   - `(= v '\'')`: `"'\''"`